tendai22/memo/asXXXX_manual/asmlnk4_en_jp.md

 The  use of a .else directive outside a .if/.endif block will generate an `<i>` error.
 Assemblies having unequal .if and .endif counts will cause an `<i>` error.

+All .if/.else/.endif directives are limited to a maximum nesting of 10 levels.

+The use of a .else directive outside a .if/.endif block will generate an `<i>` error.
+Assemblies having unequal .if and .endif counts will cause an `<i>` error.

 ### 1.4.31  .iff, .ift, and .iftf Directives